smmr1378/Font-generation-for-Persian-numbers/README.md

-# Designing a system for producing Persian numerals font
+# Designing a system for producing Persian numbers font